Predictive Feature Caching for Training-free Acceleration of Molecular Geometry Generation: Predictive Feature Caching for the Molecular Domain

-\paragraph{TaylorSeer predictive caching.} Naive caching simply reuses the last computed feature; it is cheap but accumulates staleness error because the features drift as $t$ advances. \citet{liu_reusing_2025} address this with TaylorSeer by turning caching into \emph{predictive caching}: it leverages local Taylor expansions of the feature trajectory to forecast intermediate features.
+\paragraph{TaylorSeer predictive caching.} Naive caching is cheap but accumulates staleness error because the features drift as $t$ advances. \citet{liu_reusing_2025} address this with TaylorSeer \emph{predictive caching}: it leverages local Taylor expansions of the feature trajectory to forecast intermediate features.
 At predefined time steps spaced every $D$ solver steps, we perform a standard forward pass and materialize the cache

-Using the Taylor–finite-difference correspondence, we can forecast features at an intermediate time $t+k$ by the $m$-th order predictor: